consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ##### Veto on events with at leat one b-tagged jet

-A line in the configuration file defines the working point to be used for the b-tagging
+A line in the configuration file defines the working point to be used for the b-tagging:

 ```
 btagCut = 0.6321